YOUR ALASKAN ADVENTURES

 Picture

-Before I share more about fishing the Kenai River, it is essential to always check current regulations of where you are fishing and what you are fishing for as they can change without notice.
-Also, it's equally as importantly to have fun while being kind to other anglers and observers as it can be quite busy and crowded during peak salmon runs.
-Now, onto the details.
+Before I share more about fishing the Kenai River, it's essential to always check current regulations of where you are fishing and what you are fishing for as they can change without notice.

 The Kenai River can be dangerous to fish as it is a very fast and large river, but if you follow the steps below you will have a great time and hopefully go home with your own limit of salmon.
 The first step you'll need to do is to get your Alaska State Fishing License, currently, Annual Sport Fishing License prices are $20 for Alaska Residents and $100 for Out of State/Nonresidents.
 If you plan to fish for King Salmon you'll also need to purchase a King Salmon Stamp.